Talking to his friends about his faith was difficult for Adenil Pjetri.

 Adenil had the opportunity to be a witness to his friends and investigate the evidence of Christianity with them.

 In the end, Adenil didn’t win the laptop.
-(Campus Crusade students who took the challenge were eligible, as well.)
+(Cru students who took the challenge were eligible, as well.)
 But he won some new friends -- and even better, he won confidence in telling others about his faith.

 With his new knowledge of the factual proof for his Christian beliefs, Adenil enjoys talking to his friends about his faith.